cmotc/old_tox_wiki/Home.md

 Welcome to the ProjectTox-Core wiki!

-Currently builds on Windows, Mac, and Linux successfully.
+Tox currently builds on Windows, Mac and Linux successfully.